Making Your Own Packages

 $ apt-get -t jaunty source --compile most

 This would download and unpack the version of most source packages from Jaunty—assuming, of course, that the necessary deb-src line was included in /etc/apt/sources.list.
 The unpacked source code will be in a subdirectory of the current directory made up of the package name and version.
-In this case, the directory would be called most-5.0.0a since 5.0.0.a is the version of most that I’ve downloaded.
-When a --compile flag is added to the preceding apt-get invocation, the binary packages will also be built automatically—even if the program is in an interpreted language and there is no actual compiling taking place.
+In this case, the directory would be called most-5.0.0a since 5.0.0.a is the version of most that I've downloaded.
+By adding a --compile flag to the apt-get invocation above, the binary packages will also be built automatically—even if the program is in an interpreted language and there is no actual compiling taking place.
 If one does not use the compile flag, it can be invoked afterward in several ways.
 One of the simplest is by changing into the directory and then running dpkg-buildpackage like this:

 $ cd most-5.0.0a $ dpkg-buildpackage -us -uc -rfakeroot